I received an e mail recently from a multi sport athlete who competes in Football and Wrestling.

 For the multi sport athlete, adding muscle is tougher due to:

-- decreased intake of quality nutrients
+- Decreased intake of quality nutrients / calories due to busy schedule

-- increase of overall stress from 6 days a week of practice, competing every week, scheduling, lack of social life, a variety of bumps and bruises to possible serious injuries ALL make it tougher to achieve results.
+- Increase of overall stress from 6 days a week of practice, competing every week, scheduling work, social life, etc on top of it all.

 I advise to keep up with some mini workouts at home, especially Grease The Groove style training.
+You can also use a minimalist approach and we have many "Minimalist Training" articles and even workouts on minimalist style training.

 I also advise packing their own lunch and increasing lunch time calories.
 Getting a snack in at school and even right after school, even if it's a protein bar, a cup of yogurt or trail mix.
 These ALL add up in a GOOD way that has a positive compound effect in improving overall performance.